Girgias/php-rfcs/container-offset-behaviour.md

 - Fetch
 - Fetch-Append

+The read, write, read-write, appending, and unsetting operations are what one would expect.

+We split the existence check operation into two distinct sub-operations as the behaviour between ``iseet()``/``empty()`` and the null coalesce operator ``??`` is sometimes different.

 A fetch operation occurs when reference to the offset must be acquired, be that explicitly when taking a reference (e.g. `$r = &$container[$offset]`), or when writing/appending/unsetting to sub-dimensions (e.g. `$container[$offset1][$offset2] = $value`